maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 In this example, we would stay in the region in which we identified a previous point that gave a small loss.
 We can also see the loss minimization problem as a maximization problem on the chosen metric.

-The gaussian hyperparameter optimization process can be illustrated the following way :
+The gaussian hyperparameter optimization process can be illustrated in the following way :

 ![image](https://maelfabien.github.io/assets/images/bo.gif)